Updated: May 20, 2026

 Let’s have a look at feasible large action model examples that can flip the script in enterprises:

-• Customer experience — LAM-enabled chatbots can automate many routine customer service tasks, providing targeted support in real time.
+- Customer experience: LAM-enabled chatbots can automate many routine customer service tasks, providing targeted support in real time.
 By identifying possible equipment failures or customer concerns before they happen, LAMs can automatically initiate tasks like notifying the maintenance crew or placing orders for replacement parts.

-• Process automation — LAMs can do the heavy lifting of time-consuming tasks, including automated data entry, payment processing, financial analysis, contract management, and document review.
+- Process automation: LAMs can do the heavy lifting of time-consuming tasks, including automated data entry, payment processing, financial analysis, contract management, and document review.

-• IT support — action-oriented systems can act as tech co-pilots, solving troubleshooting technical issues and providing necessary user support.
+- IT support: action-oriented systems can act as tech co-pilots, solving troubleshooting technical issues and providing necessary user support.

-• Compliance management — large action models can streamline routine compliance tasks, such as generating reports, conducting audits — and even updating records.
+- Compliance management: large action models can streamline routine compliance tasks, such as generating reports, conducting audits, and even updating records.

-So before entitling actionable AI to more tasks make sure you have the essential safeguards in place, including well-defined unified data standards, access to complete, accurate, and up-to-date data, and data security guardrails such as data minimization, anonymization, and encryption.
+LAMs are not immune to errors and biases that can creep into the systems as a result of insufficient prompting, inaccurate data quality, or unforeseen circumstances they were not trained to handle.
+So before entitling agentic AI to automate workflows, make sure you have a solid AI agent orchestration system in place.
+One with all the essential safeguards, including well-defined unified data standards, access to complete, accurate, and up-to-date data, and data security guardrails such as data minimization, anonymization, and encryption.

 Adversarial testing that simulates real-world attacks on a system and identifies its vulnerabilities, can also shield your company from harmful fallout and make sure the output of actionable AI is free from sensitive data, biases, and inaccuracies.